Skip to main content

 “When a Rajput goes to war, the Rajputani smiles as she bids him goodbye.
 Once Samjogini told Prithvi that to die with honour was to live forever.
 And she would meet him again to be his in the afterlife, embracing the flames for his love, if he shows his valour against his enemies.
 A Rajputani never cries when a Rajput warrior goes to fight”

-She had watched the elephant go from the top of her tower, for as long as it was visible.
-At the gates, he had stared back while she stood at the stairs.
+She had watched the elephant go from the top of her tower for as long as it was visible.
+At the gates, he had stared back while she stood on the stairs.
 She could see the fierce will for glory in his eyes.
 She watched Dara leave behind a weak Nadira.
 She smiled at him with hope.

 9th June 1658